Price: Free trial, Starts at $29/month

 First off, UTM parameters tell Google Analytics the exact channels where visitors to your website came from with absolute accuracy.

 To ensure that your tracking is effective, it’s important that you set up the UTM parameters.
-This gives Google more information to work with with respect to your campaign.
+This gives Google more information to work with regarding your campaign.
 The details you should focus on in your UTM parameters are:

 Campaign Source: This is the source or medium sending visitors to your destination page.
 In this case, that is ConvertKit.